vi4m/vi4m.github.io/_posts/2016-09-04-swift-on-linux-tutorial-part-2.md

 Waiting for the result...
 Got Optional(1) !
 ```
+Keep in mindrecieving

 ## DIY - worker

-In part1 of the tutorial, we've built synchronous http service which immediately returned a value.
+In the first part of the tutorial, we've built synchronous http service which immediately returned a value.
 In this tutorial, we will try to make prime numbers web-service!
 Computing of prime numbers takes a lot time, and we don't want to have API HTTP timeouts.
-That's why we cannot do it synchronusly, rather defering computation tasks to the background.
+That's why we cannot do it synchronusly.
+We will defer computation tasks to the background instead.

 How to do it?
-Do we need some worker solution, similar to Python RQ, Celery or something?
+Do we need some worker solution, similar to Python RQ, Celery, threads, Redis or something?
 The answer is - not at all!
-Zewo with Swift does the trick without any other tricks!
+Zewo with Swift does the trick without any other components!

 Let's begin with the endpoints: